okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/session-cookie/main/index.md

 ### Initiate WS-Federation SSO with the session token

-You can also use the same [flow as SAML](#initiate-saml-sso-with-the-session-token) for template WS-Federation applications as well by passing the session token as a query parameter: `sessionToken`.
+You can also use the same [flow as SAML](#initiate-saml-sso-with-the-session-token) for template WS-Federation apps as well by passing the session token as a query parameter: `sessionToken`.

 #### Request example